OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 ## How Spaces evolved
 Octopus 2019.1 introduced [Spaces](https://octopus.com/docs/administration/spaces), a way to partition your Octopus Server.

-We didn't include the ability to _move projects between Spaces_ though,   because the functionality was complicated to design and build.
+We didn't include the ability to _move projects between spaces_ though,   because the functionality was complicated to design and build.

 The demand for this has been strong though.
 We were told Spaces was less valuable without a way to partition existing projects into new spaces.